-We expend resources in our marketing efforts using a variety of media, including social media.
 We expect to continue to conduct brand awareness programs and customer initiatives to attract and retain customers.
 These initiatives may not be successful, resulting in expenses incurred without the benefit of higher revenues.
 Additionally, some of our competitors have greater financial resources, which enable them to spend significantly more on marketing and advertising than we are able to.
 Should our competitors increase spending on marketing and advertising or our marketing funds decrease for any reason, or should our advertising and promotions be less effective than our competitors, there could be a material adverse effect on our results of operations and financial condition.